yunsungkim0908/vtirt/README.md

 ## Running Experiments

-This repository has code for running different types of inference algorithms: `exp/svi.py` (Stochastic Variational Inference), `exp/hmc.py` (Hamiltonian Monte Carlo), `exp/vem.py` (Variational EM), and `exp/tskirt.py`.
+This repository has code for running different types of inference experiments: `exp/svi.py` (Stochastic Variational Inference), `exp/hmc.py` (Hamiltonian Monte Carlo), `exp/vem.py` (Variational EM), and `exp/tskirt.py`.
 VTIRT and VIBO are trained and evaluated using `exp/svi.py`, which can be executed with the following command:
 ```
 python svi.py [-h] [--device DEVICE] [--infer-only] [--valid-once]
               [--overwrite] [--resume-training] [--run-id RUN_ID]